srx-10i GPS Interference Monitoring and Alerting

 - Interference Alarms: Alarms sent by a remote station when local interference is detected.
 They are presented in the monitor in red.

 - Life-Signal: This is a “keep-alive” message sent by a remote device to indicate that it is running, and the communication link is operating.

 - Station Unavailable: These alarms are generated internally by the central analysis facility in case the life-signal from a given remote station is not received duly in time.
 They are presented in the monitor in orange.

 The monitor window includes a text box to show details about the received alarms.
-This text box is limited to 10000 characters, in such a way that the first messages will be cleaned up when the maximum size is reached.

 By pressing the mouse right button in the alarms table, a menu is displayed with some options for the currently-selected alarm in the table.
 The available options are: